 Though many felines have long, sinuous tails, an adult bobcat's averages just 6 to 7 inches in length; the word bobcat is a reference to this stubby appendage.
 (In barbershop lingo, hair that's been cut short is sometimes called "bobbed.")
 Other names that these animals go by include bobtailed cats and wildcats—but neither of these names are generally accepted because there's a breed of domestic cat called a bobtail cat, and wildcat is now generally restricted to members of Felis silvestris, an unrelated species.

 2. BOBCATS AND CANADIAN LYNX ARE EASY TO TELL APART …

-First of all, the Canadian lynx is slightly bigger with longer limbs and larger feet.
-Another key dissimilarity lies in the fur: Bobcats have short, reddish-brown coats with well-defined spots while lynx are shaggy, grey, and have faded spots.
-If you were to compare their hindquarters, you’d notice that whereas a bobcat has black bands on its tail, a lynx’s tail only displays a solid, black tip.
-Finally, lynx ears have longer tufts.
+First, the Canadian lynx is slightly bigger with longer limbs and larger feet.
+Another key dissimilarity lies in the fur: Bobcats have short, reddish-brown coats with well-defined spots while lynx are shaggy, gray, and have faded spots.
+If you were to compare their hindquarters, you'd notice that a bobcat has black bands on its tail, whereas a lynx's tail only displays a solid, black tip.
+Also, lynx ears have longer tufts.

 3. … BUT THEY CAN HYBRIDIZE.